SaneethSunkari/rythu-mitra/README.md

 Rythu Mitra is not meant to feel like a dashboard, a chatbot, or a generic agri app.
 It is designed to feel like a knowledgeable son helping his father make safer farming decisions over WhatsApp voice notes.

-This project started from a personal place: a family farming 10 acres in Annaram village, debt pressure at home, and a founder studying in the US while trying to build something genuinely useful back home.

 ## TL;DR

 - **Input:** WhatsApp text or Telugu voice notes